wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/ensure-app-website-compatibility-with-microsoft-edge/includes/2-use-internet-explorer-mode-legacy-sites.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4FeB3]

-As you saw in the video, you can define a subset of sites that are rendered seamlessly in IE mode on Edge.
-Similarly, you can actively prevent people from using Internet Explorer and force them to use Edge with IE mode.
+As you saw in the video, you can define a subset of sites that are rendered seamlessly in IE mode on Microsoft Edge.
+Similarly, you can actively prevent people from using Internet Explorer and force them to use Microsoft Edge with IE mode.

 Only those sites that you specifically configure (via policy) will use IE mode, all other sites will be rendered as modern web sites.
 For a site to use IE mode, you need to: